To enjoy the full Mail & Guardian online experience: please upgrade your browser

-ANC secretary general Gwede Mantashe says the party won't engage with its youth wing.
+ANC secretary general Gwede Mantashe says the ANC will not engage with its youth wing over the issue of land reform.

 “It will not be helpful to engage in violent polemics with the ANC Youth League in the run-up to the ANC policy conference.
 The conference will address land reform in detail,” he said on Wednesday.